pulp-platform/fann-on-mcu/README.md

 in your build scripts/makefile/project.

 ### Demo Project
 The folder `stm32l475-onDeviceTest-linux` contains a demo project running test and benchmarking code on an STM32L475 discovery board.
-To regenerate the project, you need to open the `hello_world.ioc` project in STM32CubeMX (we used v5.1.0) and click _Generate Code_.
-Them using the ARM KEIL uVision 5 IDE (we used V5.26.2.0 MDK-ARM Professional), open `hello_world.uvprojx` in the MDK-ARM folder, and build and download the project to the board.
-Don't forget to run generate.py before building the project.
-Using the UART over the microUSB connection already there to power the board, you should then be able to see the number of correctly classified samples (9 of 10) and the number of cycles for each test sample.

 ## FANN-on-PULP: Optimized FANN Inference for PULP platforms